PROGRAM DESCRIPTION AND IMPLEMENTATION

 In line with the overarching theme, EUTOPIA encourages projects linked to UN Sustainable Development Goals (https://sustainabledevelopment.un.org/sdgs) and contributing to major societal questions.
 5 specific themes have been identified for research collaboration which can also guide the development of EUTOPIA Research Mobility projects: (a) welfare and inclusion, (b) materials, (c) artificial intelligence, (d) health, and (e) sustainability.

-More generally, it is expected from the research visits to either launch or reinforce research cooperation between EUTOPIA institutions on an individual (researchers), intermediate (teams/medium scale projects) or institutional level (research centers/large scale projects).
+More generally, it is expected from the research visits to either launch or reinforces research cooperation between EUTOPIA institutions on an individual (researchers), intermediate (teams/medium scale projects) or institutional level (research centres/large scale projects).

-EUTOPIA Research Mobility proposals will be assessed against the above-mentioned criteria, with a special attention to:
+EUTOPIA Research Mobility proposals will be assessed against the above-mentioned criteria, with special attention to:

-- The support of the project by a host researcher and a host research center;
+- The support of the project by a host researcher and a host research centre;

 - The expected outcomes of the mobility visit and next collaboration steps planned after the visit.